berndporr/kiss-fft/README.md

 if it's a forward or inverse transform.
 It can be used as a direct replacement of the apache commons FFT function.

-There are also convenience functions as in the commons library for double and Double which perform the conversion to Complex in C++ and are also very fast.
+There are also convenience functions as implemented in the apache commons library for double and Double which perform the conversion to Complex in C++.
+The function for the primitive type double is slightly faster than the one with Double.

 ### Real to Complex and Complex to Real transform
-For real valued sequences there are two optimised functions which directly perform the FFT on the raw double buffer without any conversion to complex.
-For real valued sequences this runs at least twice as fast as the functions above.
+For real valued sequences there are two optimised functions which directly perform the FFT on the raw `double` buffer without any conversion to `Complex`.
+For such real valued sequences this runs at least twice as fast as the Complex FFT functions above.
 The complex frequency sequence of the real sequence of length N has the length N/2+1 and then expands back to length N by the inverse transform:
 ```